-Today’s blog post is the first of a two-part series focusing on plasma.
-In today’s post, with the help of Rose Roberts, Ph.D., Senior Custom Applications and Materials Engineer, we are going to review plasma basics and discuss how plasma can be used for both cleaning and surface activation.
+This blog post is the first of a two-part series focusing on plasma.
+With the help of Rose Roberts, Ph.D., Senior Custom Applications and Materials Engineer, we will review plasma basics and discuss how plasma can be used for both cleaning and surface activation.
 We will also touch upon the differences between atmospheric and vacuum plasma.
 In the second part to this series, we will discuss how to optimize plasma use at your facility.

 What Is Plasma?

 Plasma is an ionized gas.
 It is the fourth state of matter — solids, liquids, and gas are the other states of matter.
 When energy is applied to matter, the form of matter may change.
 Applying heat to a solid can transform it into a liquid, heating a liquid can transform it into a gas, and adding energy to a gas can transform it into plasma.

 Although plasma can be used to remove soil contamination, it may not be the best option for achieving chemically clean surfaces.
 Watch Rose describe various factors that might affect your cleaning efforts, including:

 - Identifying the chemical composition of the soil on the surface

 - Confirming that plasma has the capability to remove the particular contaminant from the surface